namiverm/Developer-Portal-Tenant-API/docs/getting-started/setup-tenant/deploy-tenant.md

 ## Documentation Quickstart Guide

-Need to deploy your tenant application ?- { Hi there testing with Github API }
+Need to deploy your tenant application ?

 This quick start guide will provide you the necessary steps to get your Application setup, configure and deploy on Cloud Server really quick.